mehtulbastro/project_13/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
+You can also find the editable file here, ![Networkdrawing] (Images/redteamnet.drawio).

 ![Network Diagram](Images/redteam_network_diagram.png)